 Welcome to the Dream Institute website

 The Dream Institute is a cultural and educational center whose mission is to encourage interest in dreaming as an ancient evolved resource available to all that can inform and inspire our collective and personal lives.

 THE DREAM INSTITUTE, founded in 2003, came into being during this time known as the shift or the great turning.
 Our purpose is to provide a place for those who have an active interior life and those who seek it.
-We hope to restore dreams, as an ancient wisdom source, to contemporary society.
+We hope to restore dreams, a universal wisdom source, to contemporary society.
 They are a natural resource, democratically available to all, yet vastly underutilized today.
 Most cultures throughout history have called upon dreams for information and guidance; at this time of upheaval and transition they are more relevant than ever.

 Our offerings include: dream groups, workshops, dream training for professionals, salons, film series, art exhibits, dream retreats, and dream-based performances.
 We are the West Coast center for the Culture Dreaming method, offered regularly as “Deep Dreaming” and “Interconnected Dreaming.”
-Regular programs and events are open to the public; continuing education seminars are for professionals in the healing arts.
+Regular programs and events are open to the public; and there are Continuing Education seminars for professionals in the healing arts.
 The Dream Institute does not advocate any single philosophical, psychological, spiritual, or religious viewpoint.
 Housed in a beautiful historic landmark, it is a sanctuary in the city.